-The subject parcel is located along the north side of West Saint Paul Avenue in the City of Waukesha, Waukesha County, Wisconsin.
-The subject has a street address of 212 West St. Paul Avenue.
-All sales are deemed to have similar locations in the City of Waukesha and do not require adjustment.
+The subject parcel is located along the south side of West Saint Paul Avenue in the City of Waukesha, Waukesha County, Wisconsin.
+All sales are deemed to have similar locations and do not require adjustment.

 Access/Visibility

 The subject property has average visibility from all directions on adjacent roadways.
 Additionally, access is average to State Highways.
 All the sales are deemed to have similar visibility and highway access and do not require adjustment.